ECT (Electro-convulsive therapy)

 treatments, although as many as 12 may be needed, particularly if

-treatments you feel no better, it is unlikely that ECT is
+treatments, you feel no better, it is unlikely that ECT

-mental health team should see you after each treatment to see how
+mental health team should check after each treatment to see how

-your are responding to treatment and check that you are not
+your are responding, and to check that you are not getting

-see you after every two.
+after every two treatments.
 ECT should be stopped as soon as you

 have made a recovery, or if you say you don't want to

 Even when someone finds it effective, ECT is